Non-Discrimination, Harassment, and Sexual Misconduct Policy

 In May 2020, the Department of Education issued new regulations governing schools’ response to certain types of sexual misconduct.
 Those regulations, which became effective August 14, 2020, require all colleges to use specific procedures in response to reports of what the Department calls sexual harassment.
 More information about these procedures can be found in Appendix A.1.
 “Sexual harassment” is used by the Department as an umbrella term to cover all types of sexual misconduct that are addressable under Title IX of the Education Amendments of 1972.
 To avoid confusion, Williams’ policies will use the term “Title IX sexual harassment” to refer to conduct defined as sexual harassment by the Department.
 It is important to remember that Title IX sexual harassment, which is defined below, represents only a subset of the broader conduct that is prohibited by this policy.

-Title IX sexual harassment is conduct on the basis of sex that satisfies one or more of the following:
+Title IX sexual harassment is conduct on the basis of sex that occurs on or after August 14, 2020 and satisfies one or more of the following:

 - An employee of the college conditioning the provision of an aid, benefit, or service of the college on an individual’s participation in unwelcome sexual conduct;